winsonchow/ames-housing-price-prediction/README.md

 Potential future work includes adding more features, trying different regression algorithms, and improving model performance with advanced techniques.

 ## Acknowledgements
-Special thanks to Professor Dr.Tan for his guidance and support.
+Special thanks to Professor Lim for his guidance and support.